frc5024/webdocs/index.md

 If you are having a problem with WPIlib, CTRE, or Pathfinder, or someone has told you to check the "list of blinky things", take a look at the [External Documentation](/webdocs/docs/external) section.

-## -- Why is this site broken? --
-A dependency error is currently mis-rendering our css. we are working on a fix.